indigo423/blog.no42.org/content/article/iplike-and-postgresql/index.md

 noSummary: false
 ---

-As described in the [previous article]({{< ref "/article/auf-die-harte-tour" >}}) we have build an installed an OpenNMS Horizon Core component from source.
+As described in the [previous article]({{< ref "/article/auf-die-harte-tour" >}}) we have built and installed an OpenNMS Horizon Core component from the source.

 With setting up the database schema with `${OPENNMS_HOME}/bin/install -dis` a function `IPLIKE` is created for the OpenNMS database.

-It allows to get IP address matches for IPv4 and IPv6 addresses with filters used in all IP filters in the tool, e.g. `IPADDR IPLIKE 192.168.0-3.0-255`.
+It allows us to get IP address matches for IPv4 and IPv6 addresses with filters used in all IP filters in the tool, e.g. `IPADDR IPLIKE 192.168.0-3.0-255`.

-By default the function is implemented in a SQL procedural language (PL/pgSQL).
+By default, the function is implemented in a SQL procedural language (PL/pgSQL).
 As OpenNMS had to deal with larger IP address inventories, an optimized version in C was created which is available as the IPLIKE package.
-The C version of this stored procedure has to built against header files from specific PostgreSQL major versions.
+The C version of this stored procedure has to be built against header files from specific PostgreSQL major versions.
 This is the reason you see `iplike-pgsql{12,13,14,15}` packages in the [OpenNMS repositories](https://cloudsmith.io/~opennms/repos/common/packages/?q=iplike).

-If you don't install the iplike package aa `plpgsql` function will be created.
+If you don't install the iplike package a `plpgsql` function will be created.
 You can verify the IPLIKE implementation language by connecting to your database and inspecting the details of the iplike function.

 ```bash